FREQUENTLY ASKED QUESTIONS

 Please review your statement.
 If you receive a statement from Invoice America that specifies payment is to be made to your property, please consult with your property manager about what payment options they accept.

 Otherwise, if you receive a statement from Invoice America that specifies payment is to be made to Invoice America, checks and money orders may be mailed to the remittance address indicated on your bill.
-For a $2.25 convenience fee, you may make an online credit or debit card payment with Visa, MasterCard or American Express.
-You may also pay by phone by calling 800.228.3400; there is a $4.25 convenience fee for this service.
+For a convenience fee, you may make an online credit or debit card payment with Visa or MasterCard.
+You may also pay by phone by calling 800.228.3400; there is also convenience fee for this service.